connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 A firewall is necessary in a SOHO because it is able to filter any packets which are deemed malicious or unnecessary, preventing many hacks and speeding up data transfer due to the filtering of connections.

-Another VM was then created (Ubuntu 25.10) to ensure that every VM has a unique IP address and can commmunicate with others.
+Another VM was then created (Ubuntu 25.10) to ensure that every VM has a unique IP address and can communicate with others.

 To check connectivity between VMs, another VM was pinged: